LilCronch05/LilCronch05/README.md

 - 👋 Hi, I’m Alexander or @LilCronch05.
 - 👀 I’m interested in video games, music and table top games.
-- 🌱 I’m currently learning coding.
-Specifically for game and web development.
+- 🌱 I love learning code.
+Specifically for Game development.
 - 💞️ I’m not really looking to collaborate on anything at the moment.
 But I would like to work on small indie/rpg games in the future.
-- 📫 How to reach me on LinkedIn: Alexander Bibault, or from my Website: http://lilcronch05.github.io/Portfolio.
+- 📫 You can reach me on LinkedIn: Alexander Bibault, or from my Website: http://lilcronch05.github.io/Portfolio.

 <!---
 LilCronch05/LilCronch05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.